VakhoKontridze/Vakho-s-Case-Converter/README.md

 - [Copyright](#copyright)

 ## Description
-Vakho's Case Generator is an open-source utility app for macOS.
+Vakho's Case Converter is an open-source utility app for macOS.
 You can use the app to convert phrase to standard cases, as well use use highly customizable title case.

 #### General Features:
 - Standard cases—lower, upper, title, sentence, capital, alternate, and toggle